MicrosoftDocs/mixed-reality/enthusiast-guide/get-help-with-pc-compatibility.md

 ### This PC isn't running the latest version of Windows 10

 Windows Mixed Reality requires the Windows 10 Fall Creators Update.
 [Update your PC](https://support.microsoft.com/help/4028685) and try again.

+### This PC isn't running the latest version of Windows 11

+Windows Mixed Reality requires the Windows 11 latest release. <mark> [Update your PC](https://support.microsoft.com/help/4028685) and try again. </mark>

 ### This PC has no USB 3.0 port